jxjo/PlanformCreator2/README.md

 pip3 install termcolor
 pip3 install ezdxf
 ```
-and Run the app
+Run the app:

 ```
 python3 PlanformCreator2.py
 ```

-#### Windows and Linux using a Python virtual environment
+### Windows and Linux using a Python virtual environment

 If you are are running other python applications on your PC, it is recommended to create a virtual environment for the PlanformCreator2 not to influence the other installations with the additional PC2 modules.

 Make sure that you have installed the latest Python version.

-Download python sources from https://github.com/jxjo/PlanformCreator2/releases or Clone the repository,
+Download python sources from the [releases section](https://github.com/jxjo/PlanformCreator2/releases) or clone the repository.

-Install
+Install the additional modules needed.

 ```
 # change to the PC2 directory